davidemodolo/Automated_Planning_Project/README.md

 - [ ] Finire il readme
 - [ ] Aggiornare tree

+# Overview :bookmark:
-# PDDL/HDDL for Emergency Services Logistics Problems
+## PDDL/HDDL for Emergency Services Logistics Problems

 The goal of this project was to solve five different scenarios involving injured/needy people and delivery robots using PDDL/HDDL planners.

-The first problem is solved using two planners, the second problem has two different variations (with and without `:numeric-fluents`), the third and the fourth are solved using PANDA and the fifth using PlanSys2.

-The second scenario is built on the first, the third and the fourth are built on the second and the fifth is built on the fourth.

-## Task

-The main goals of this assignment are to model planning problems using PDDL/HDDL and use state-of-the-art planners like planutils, fast downward, or optic to solve them.

 The scenario considered is inspired by an emergency services logistics problem.
 The objective is to use robotic agents to deliver boxes containing emergency supplies to injured individuals who are located in fixed positions.

-We used `planner.domains` API, `planutils` docker image, `PANDA` and `PlanSys2` to compute the plans.

-## Directory content
+The assignment is structured in 5 sub-problems, the second build on the first, both the third and the fourth build on the second, the fifth builds on the fourth.

+To summarize:
+- Problem 1
+  - Objective: Develop a structure using PDDL.
+  - Focus: A robot delivers essential items to the injured.
+  - Tools: Planutils.

+- Problem 2
+  - Objective: Builds on top of Problem 1 with some extesions for efficient transport.
+  - Tools: Planutils.
+  - Versions: 2 (with and without `:numeric-fluents`)

+- Problem 3
+  - Objective: Address Problem 2 with hierarchical task networks (HTN)
+  - Details: Introduces tasks and methods.
+  - Tool: PANDA planner.

+- Problem 4
+  - Objective: Builds on top of Problem 2, integrating durative actions.
+  - Details: Assigns durations and time constraints to actions.
+Goal is to minimize time.
+  - Tools: Planutils.
+  - Versions: 2 (with and without `:negative-preconditions`)

+- Problem 5
+  - Objective: Implementing Problem 4 within PlanSys using fake actions.
+  - Tools: ROS2 & PlanSys2.

+Some assumptions has been made, please refer to the assignment and our report.
+The full assignment is available [here](assignment.pdf).

+# Directory contents :tree:

+This repository has been structured to accomplish the contents requested for the delivery:
+- PDDL/HDDL files, organized in folders and parsable correctly by at least one planner;
+- Folder [plansys_problem5](problem5/plansys_problem5) contains all the code to execute the PlanSys2 problem;
+- PDF report;

+Others files has been added for completeness.

+Below we report the full structure of this repo.
 Created with `tree /F` command

 ```bash
 │   .gitignore